michalorman/michalorman.github.com/_posts/2012-03-22-lost-sound-in-xfce.md

 layout: post
 tags: [linux, xfce]
 ---
-Recently on my Xubuntu I've lost sound.
+Lately I've lost sound on my Xubuntu.
 There was no particular reason for this.
 Sound was working and suddenly it was gone.
-It turned out that for some reason sound wasn't sent to the analog output but to the HDMI output, while my laptop consist of 2 output devices.
-The solution was to use `pavucontrol` tool which is able to switch default output device (while default xfce mixer cannot do this).
+It turned out that for some reason sound wasn't sent to the analog output device but to the HDMI, while my laptop has 2 output devices.
+The solution was to use `pavucontrol` tool which is able to switch default output device (while default Xfce mixer cannot do this).

 I've digged a little bit more in this regard.
-First if you curious how many output devices your system detects you can use this command:
+To check how many devices system detects `aplay` command may be used:

 {% highlight bash %}
 $ aplay -l